-Upon registering, we were given a form to fill out which we did while we waited about 20 or 30 minutes to see a do a lot of producers.
-They were approximately four stations where two producers sat at small tables throughout the main atrium of the CBC building in downtown Toronto.
-When we were called, the producers reviewed our forms and asked us a number of questions about our business and financials.
+Upon registering, we were given a form to fill out which we did while we waited about 20 or 30 minutes to sit down with some of the producers (they is essentially a team of junior producers who are responsible for vetting contestants).
+There were approximately four stations where two producers sat at small tables throughout the main atrium of the CBC building in downtown Toronto.
+When we were called, two producers reviewed our forms and asked us a number of questions about our business and financials.

 Confirmation that we have been booked came about a week later via a phone call.
 Our taping date was scheduled for 3 weeks away on April 28th.

 Once booked, we were assigned a single producer who became our contact, helped prepare our pitch and handled all the details leading up to the show.
 There’s also a substantial package provided that answers the most pressing questions regarding the shoot day, how to prepare and logistics for those traveling from out of town.

 On the first of several calls with our producer Stephanie, we discussed an overall approach to the pitch.
 While some companies get highly dramatic in an effort to attract attention, the feedback from our producer was not to force it.
 Unless there was something obvious for our brand, it was better just to play it straight and deliver a compelling business case.